 Video is one of the most powerful ways to show users how to use your app engagingly.
 If you use video in an onboarding process, the users can explore how your app works, and, at the same time, they can see the interface of the app.
 The advantages of a video onboarding user experience are showing your app in action and showing the users examples of the best way to use your app.
 Also, video is more engaging than text and easier for users to understand and acquire with your app.
 With a video in the onboarding process, you can cover a lot of information in a short time.
 An effective onboarding video needs to be well planned and clear because it will give your users a good first impression, which is what you need to make active users of your app.

-When users finish the onboarding process you need additionally to activate and to motivate them to keep using your mobile app.
-With a call to action, button users are likely to stay on your mobile app and to become a regular user.
+When users finish the onboarding process you need to additionally activate and to motivate them to keep using your mobile app.
+With a call to action button users are likely to stay on your mobile app and to become regular users.
 Including a direct call to action button at the end of your onboarding process users will have a next step to take.
-Getting users straight away involved in your app helps them to become more engaged.
+Getting users involved straight away in your app helps them to become more engaged.

 Some users are going to log out and exit your mobile app before the last step of the onboarding process.
-In this case, the only solution is the way of communication with them and the most effective is email communication.
+In this case, the most effective way is email communication.
 With email communication, you can gain users' attention again.
 If a user has not logged for some time, or he leaves on some phase of the onboarding process you need to get him back in your mobile app.
 You can send to users a trigger-based email with a reminder, giving them value to come back, finish the onboarding process, and use the app.
 Email is the most effective way of reaching out to users and getting their attention.